- Sustained long-term momentum in the use of air transport in Asia, thanks to the emergence of the middle classes

 - Sector highly dependent on oil price fluctuations

-Overall, the transport sector (air, road, sea and rail) has been very strongly penalized by the Covid-19 pandemic, and is not expected to return to its pre-crisis level before 2022, according to Coface.
-However, in the longer term, the sector should continue to benefit from mobility needs, the emergence of the Indian and Chinese middle classes and the reduction of costs thanks to technical progress, especially in the air and maritime segments.
+Overall, the transport sector (air, road, sea and rail) has been very strongly penalised by the COVID-19 pandemic, and is not expected to return to its pre-crisis level before 2022, according to Coface.
+However, in the longer-term, the sector should continue to benefit from mobility needs, the emergence of the Indian and Chinese middle classes and the reduction of costs thanks to technical progress, especially in the air and maritime segments.

-World trade is declining because of the pandemic: the World Trade Monitor (which measures global merchandise trade) fell by around 16.2% year-on-year (YoY) in April 2020 (its lowest point) , and was 8% lower in the January-July 2020 period compared to the same period in 2019.
-Airfreight (measured in tonne-kilometres) dropped by 14% YoY over the January-August 2020 period.
-Global sea freight has also been impacted: the container throughput index (a measure of the volume of maritime container transport, which accounts for 52% of global sea freight in value) decreased by just over 8% YoY in May 2020.
+World trade is declining because of the pandemic: the World Trade Monitor (which measures global goods trade) fell by around 16.2% year-on-year (YoY) in April 2020 (its lowest point), and was 8% lower in the period January-August 2020 compared to the same period in 2019.
+Airfreight (measured in tonne-kilometre) dropped by 13% YoY over the January-September 2020 period.
+Global sea freight has also been impacted: the container throughput index (a measure of the volume of maritime container transport, which accounts for 52% of the value of global sea freight) decreased by just over 8% YoY in May 2020, and, even though the index did rebound afterwards (+7% in October) it remains, over the January-October period, 3% lower than the same period in 2019.

-Air passenger traffic has practically stopped because of the measures taken to combat the spread of the coronavirus (lockdowns, border closures).
-The daily number of commercial flights decreased by 75% between 16 January and 12 April of 2020 (the lowest point).
+Air passenger traffic has practically come to a stop because of the measures taken to combat the spread of the coronavirus (lockdowns, border closures).
+The daily number of commercial flights decreased by 75% between 16 January and 12 April 2020 (the lowest point), and, even though it increased afterwards, remained on 23 November 38% lower than on 16 January.

-The indefinite grounding of the Boeing 737 MAX aircraft, following crashes in October 2018 and March 2019, is penalizing Boeing's financial health, as well as the financial health of the many airlines (particularly U.S. airlines) that use these planes and that are mechanically experiencing a (temporary) reduction in the size of their fleets.
-Moreover, Airbus and Boeing have been forced to reduce their respective production due to Covid-19, which affects the entire production chain.
+The grounding of the Boeing 737 MAX aircraft, following crashes in October 2018 and March 2019, continue to afflict Boeing's financial health, as well as the financial health of the many airlines (particularly U.S. airlines) that use these planes and that have mechanically experienced a temporary reduction in the size of their fleets.
+However, on 18 November 2020, the Federal Aviation Administration (FAA) authorised the return of the 737 MAX to American skies.
+Although the outlook for the related air companies remains difficult, this news could somewhat appease the aforementioned issues.
+Besides this, Airbus and Boeing have been forced to reduce their respective productions due to the COVID-19 crisis, which affects the entire production chain.

-Environmental concerns and measures implemented to combat the emission of greenhouse gases or pollutants could penalize the sector.
+Environmental concerns and measures implemented to combat the emission of greenhouse gases or pollutants could penalise the sector.

 Sector Economic Insights

-The Covid-19 pandemic and the measures taken to contain it have had a very significant effect on global economic activity (which was already decelerating in 2019): Coface forecasts a global growth rate of -4.8% in 2020, after 2.6% in 2019 and 3.2% in 2018.
+The COVID-19 pandemic and the measures taken to contain it have had a highly significant effect on global economic activity (which was already slowing down in 2019): in 2020, world GDP fell by 4.8% after an increase of 2.6% in 2019.
+Economic Activity is expected to rebound in 2021 (+4.4% according to Coface) but would remain lower than in 2019.
 This decrease in economic activity will have an even greater impact on world trade, which was already slowing down before the crisis due to the economic slowdown, affecting the income of companies in the sector.
-According to the Netherlands Bureau for Economic Policy Analysis (CPB), world trade declined by 16% YoY in April (its lowest point) and by 8% YoY over the period January- August 2020.
-Both sea and air freight are mechanically impacted by the decline in trade.
-Thus, the maritime transport of goods (which represents 80% of global freight) is declining: the average value of the container throughput index decreased by 4.4% YoY between January and August of 2020, compared to +2.8% the previous year.
-Airfreight (measured in tonne-kilometres) decreased by 13% YoY in August.
+According to the Netherlands Bureau for Economic Policy Analysis (CPB), world trade declined by 16% YoY in April (its lowest point) and by 8% YoY over the January-August 2020 period.
+Both sea and air freight are being mechanically impacted by the decline in trade.
+Thus, the maritime transport of goods (which represents 80% of global freight) is declining: the average value of the container throughput index decreased by 3% YoY between January and October of 2020.
+Airfreight (measured in tonne-kilometre) decreased by 8% YoY in September.

-Passenger air transport has been very strongly impacted by the health crisis: in August 2020, international traffic (measured in Passenger Revenue Kilometres (RPK)) decreased by 75% YoY according to IATA, which estimates that airline revenues should decrease by 50% in 2020.
+Passenger air transport has been very strongly impacted by the health crisis: in September 2020, international traffic (measured in Passenger Revenue Kilometres (PRK)) decreased by 73% YoY according to IATA, which estimates that airline revenues should decrease by 61% in 2020.

-The effect on rail freight is more complicated to estimate: in some economies, rail freight declined because of Covid-19, as it is complementary to air and sea freight in these countries, to the extent that rail freight is used (alongside road freight) to move goods to and from airports and ports.
+Estimating the effect on rail freight is more complicated: in some economies, rail freight declined because of COVID-19, as it is complementary to air and sea freight in these countries, to the extent that rail freight is used (alongside road freight) to move goods to and from airports and ports.
 For example, Union Pacific, one of the largest U.S. rail carriers, recorded a 22% YoY decline in volumes transported between 1 April and 2 June.

-In other regions, where rail can partially substitute for sea and air freight, the volumes transported could have increased during the Covid-19 crisis.
+In other regions, where rail can partially substitute for sea and air freight, the volumes transported have been able to increase during the COVID-19 crisis.
 For instance, in Russia, rail freight between China and Europe increased by 35% YoY between January and May.

 A difficult recovery for the transport sector

 At the global level, the transport sector is not expected to return to pre-crisis levels before 2022.
-In Coface's central scenario, the turnover of listed companies in the transport sector would be 5% lower in Q4 2021 compared to Q4 2019, and 27% lower in the risk scenario (if a severe second wave of the pandemic materializes at the global level in Q3 2020).
-The airline market should be the most impacted: the turnover of its listed companies is expected to decline by 51% in the central scenario and by 57% in the risk scenario in 2020.
-According to IATA, this market will record a loss of USD 84 billion in 2020.
-However, airfreight should take advantage of the situation: as capacity has fallen much more than demand (-29.4% YoY in June against -12.6% for demand), the load factor and the freight rate have increased, leading to a positive net effect: +8% revenue in 2020 according to IATA.
+For companies located in countries for which Coface anticipates that the health crisis is largely under control, which should not lead them to apply new measures to contain the COVID-19 epidemic, as should be the case in Asia (Coface's without stop & go scenario), the turnover of listed companies in the transport sector will be 2% lower in Q4 2021 than in Q4 2019.
+However, it would be 34% lower in the stop & go scenario, leading to an alternation between periods of lockdown and periods of lockdown relaxation, and a return to greater mobility, like it is anticipated in Western Europe, for example.
+The airline market is expected to be the most impacted: the turnover of its listed companies is expected to decline by 38% in the first scenario and by 69% in the second scenario in 2020.
+According to IATA, this market will record a loss of USD 118.5 billion in 2020.
+However, airfreight is expected to take advantage of the situation: as capacity has fallen much more than demand (-29.4% YoY in June against -12.6% for demand), the load factor and the freight rate have increased, leading to a positive net effect: +15% revenue in 2020 according to IATA.

 Environmental concerns are disrupting the sector